dominic-salas/GuidingCane/README.md

 - Turn left - vibrate twice
 - Stop / Arrived at Destination - vibrate three times

+**To Do**
+- Navigation System
+- Connecting to phone
+- Google Maps Integeration
+- Handling JSON files from Google Maps API

 ## Notes and Resources

 **Parts Used:**